mick-parker/foil-theory/Concept Notes.md

 12 Conceptual Economy
 Concept Note
 All ontological and conceptual structures, this thesis argues, reflect a principle of economy: minimal parsing, minimal contrasts, and minimal cognitive cost.
 Rather than maximising feature representation, systems prioritise simplicity and efficiency.
 This explains why categories are often fuzzy and why exceptions are tolerated.
-It aligns with cognitive minimalism, Occam’s Razor, and satisfying.
+It aligns with cognitive minimalism, Ockham’s Razor, and satisfying [?satisficing (e.g., optimisation)].
 For AI, it suggests optimisation principles beyond accuracy alone.
 Philosophically, it offers a unifying meta-principle for conceptual engineering.

 Premises:
 P1.
 Cognitive and ontological structures are resource-constrained.